samueltobler/mcc/README.md

 To use the functions, the data need to be prepared.
 Therefore, the functions require

 1.  a data frame with the performance data (participants x questions), in which questions are rated 1 if correct and 0 if incorrect
-2.  a data frame with the performance-judgement values, either numerically designated (e.g., 0-3) or alphabetical with the already correctly assigned letters (see Table 1 in the paper).
+2. a data frame with the performance-judgment values, either numerically designated (e.g., 0-3) or alphabetically with the already correctly assigned letters (see Table 1 in the paper).

 The assigned letters in the data preparation correspond to those depicted in Table 1 of the paper mentioned above.
 A step-by-step instruction in R is shown below.